LuisRusso-INESC-ID/LCT/README.md

 goal of this implementation is to provide a simple API for this data structure and two implementations that can be used when testing experimental algorithms.
 We also plan to support bindings for several languages.
-We currently support C, Java and Python.
+We currently support C, Java, Python and lisp.

 ## Table of contents